Follow the steps

 - Appendix 1 has IHS definitions.

-Check whether your growing media or fertilisers need treatment
+Check whether your soil, growing media or fertilisers need treatment

 Arrange pre-departure inspections and treatments, if needed

-Processed fertilisers, growing media and bioremediation products derived from plants must be treated to ensure they're not carrying any viable seed.
+Processed fertilisers, growing media and bioremediation products derived from plants, as well as most soil products must be treated to ensure they're not carrying any viable organisms.

 Meet phytosanitary requirements

-Check Part 2 of the IHS to see if your product needs a phytosanitary certificate, and the specific requirements it must meet.
+The IHS will specify if your product needs a phytosanitary certificate, and the specific requirements it must meet.
 Certificates are issued in the country of origin (the exporting country).

 To apply for a certificate, you or your export supplier should contact the relevant National Plant Protection Organisation (NPPO) in the country of origin.
 You can find the NPPO's contact details on the International Plant Protection Convention website.